meilisearch/cloud-scripts/scripts/version updates/README.md

 ## Settings incompatibility

 If your settings are not compatible between versions, you will have to re-index your data as importing the dump will fail.
+For example if a setting change its name: `attributesForFaceting` becomes `filterableAttributes`.
+This will require a re-indexation.

 ## Failure